flowchartsman/conf/README.md

 conf provides an opinionated, struct-first way of reading configuration

 ## note
 This library is still in **alpha**.
-It needs full coverage testing (well, tests at all) and poking to find edgecases.
+It needs docs, full coverage testing (well, tests at all), and poking to find edgecases.

 ## usage